chinapedia/wikipedia.abstract.en/Page/Milk.md

 Distribution

-Glass_milk_bottles.jpgs, used for home delivery service in the UK]] Milk-bottle.jpg of non-homogenized, organic, local milk from the U.S. state of California.
-American milk bottles are generally rectangular in shape]] Kirkland_Milk_Jug.JPG design used by Costco and Sam's Club stores in the United States which allows for stacking and display of filled containers rather than being shipped to the store in milk crates and manual loading into a freezer display rack]]
+s, used for home delivery service in the UK]] of non-homogenized, organic, local milk from the U.S. state of California.
+American milk bottles are generally rectangular in shape]] design used by Costco and Sam's Club stores in the United States which allows for stacking and display of filled containers rather than being shipped to the store in milk crates and manual loading into a freezer display rack]]

 Due to the short shelf life of normal milk, it used to be delivered to households daily in many countries; however, improved refrigeration at home, changing food shopping patterns because of supermarkets, and the higher cost of home delivery mean that daily deliveries by a milkman are no longer available in most countries.